 Myth #2: Too much sunshine causes hair loss

 Although it may feel like your head is on fire after hours at the beach, sustained exposure to sunshine is not a direct cause of hair loss.
-However, Paul M Green, hair loss expert and Evolved Hair’s Surgical Director, notes that if you notice your hair getting lighter during the summer, it’s a sign of damage that’ll likely result in your hair becoming dry.
+However, Paul M Green, hair loss doctor and Evolved Hair’s Surgical Director, notes that if you notice your hair getting lighter during the summer, it’s a sign of damage that’ll likely result in your hair becoming dry.

 Quick tip: Just because that blazing hot sun doesn’t cause hair loss, doesn’t mean it’s good for you.
 Be sure to always apply SPF—it’s your skin’s best friend—and add a hat on top if you want some extra protection.